The Divinity of Jesus Christ:

 Overview

 The divinity of Jesus is established in the New Testament by Jesus claiming divine attributes and divine authority.
-In addition to this, the New Testament authors apply to Jesus the exclusive titles and descriptions of God from the Old Testament.
+In addition to this, the New Testament authors apply to Jesus the exclusive titles and descriptions of God (Jehovah) from the Old Testament.
 It should be noted that although Jesus is God, Jesus is not the Father and Jesus is not the Holy Spirit.
-Jesus is the Second Person of the Triune God: Father, Son (Jesus) and Holy Spirit.
+Jesus is the Second Person of God: Father, Son (Jesus) and Holy Spirit.

 The following is an example of Jesus being identified as God in the New Testament.